-Any health care setting in BC may be eligible to be a POC testing location with the provincial POC program - this may include public and First Nations/Aboriginal health units, physician and nurse practitioner practices, and non-governmental organizations.
+Any health care setting in BC may be eligible to be a POC testing location with the provincial POC program - this may include public and First Nations/Indigenous health units, physician and nurse practitioner practices, and non-governmental organizations.

 Test kit resources are limited and allocated per year, per regional Health Authority, based on population size and burden of HIV disease.
-Health Authority partners (see Table) decide where and how these resources are allocated based on their HIV Testing Implementation Plans.
+Health Authority partners decide where and how these resources are allocated based on their HIV Testing Implementation Plans.

 Not all applicants are approved for a given fiscal year, and the level of support may change over time, based on what kit resources are available.